cnak/cnak.github.io/_posts/2016-07-20-2nd-normal-form.md

 Transitive dependencies can also be detected by seeing if a tables holds information about more than one entity.
 Looking at table1, attributes clientNo and clientName could be separated away from projectCode and project description as they're essentially two entities.

-by examining a table to see if it holds information about more than one entity, i.e. Table1 holds data about projects and about customers.
+By examining a table to see if it holds information about more than one entity, i.e. Table1 holds data about projects and about customers.
 Conceptually projects and customers are two separate entities and therefore they could be separated.

 **Table1** (projectCode(Primary Key), projectDesc, clientNo, clientName)